 The focus areas offered represent related groups of courses that are relevant for students with interests in the selected areas.
-The focus areas are presented as an aid to students in planning their course schedules and are only applicable to students seeking a master's degree.
+The focus areas are presented as an aid to students in planning their course schedules and are generally applicable to students seeking a master's degree; the more advanced courses within each focus area may also apply to the post-master's certificate.
 Focus areas are not required for this program.
 They do not appear as official designations on a student's transcript or diploma.